More Ethical Dilemmas

 Although you feel that the access to the Metro is less than convenient, you don’t allow your subjective, anti-mass transit self to bias the interviews.
 However, you question the “guarantee” of five years of work.
 Your boss begins by telling you that there is no reason why the government would not award new contracts to the firm.
 She gives you a supply side theory of why the government spreads out the wealth through contracts, so your firm isn’t in any danger of not getting a contract.
 When you push the subject more, your boss gets short with you and tells you that you must tell these potential employees that there’s a “guarantee” of five years of work, so they’ll feel comfortable leaving their current jobs; in turn, their expertise ought to ensure that the government will like the firm’s work and continue renewing the contracts.

 Given the above situation, how would you respond?
 Would you talk about a guarantee?
 Why or why not?
 If you go along with your boss, would you be concerned with any legal implications?
 If so, are you a lawyer and know what the legal concerns could be?
 If you don’t write the letter, how would you explain your refusal to your boss?
 There is no right or wrong answer to this dilemma.
-Also, there are no clear legal boundaries within this dilemma.
-Please discuss the dilemma with your partner (or in a class discussion depending on time) and respond according to your sense of ethics.
+Again, as with the first dilemma, there are no clear legal boundaries within this dilemma.
+Don’t try to argue from a legal perspective.
+After all, just because something’s legal doesn’t mean it’s the appropriate thing to do ethically.
+Think about this dilemma from your sense of ethics and what you think is right or wrong.